All Episodes

 This is just in its infancy.

-So we have a uh great country.
+So we have a great country.

 They're all coming home.

-And we want them to come home, they have to come home.
+And we want them to come home.

-We're gonna treat them really well.
+We're going to treat them really well.

-But the good news for companies like Apple is if you're building in the United States or have committed to build without question, committed to build in the United States, there will be no charge.
+But the good news for companies like Apple is if you're building in the United States or have committed to build without question committed to build in the United States, there will be no charge.

 So a lot of countries, a lot of companies are leaving various other places and they're coming to the United States.

-But if you're building in the United States of America, there's no charge, even though you're building uh and you're not producing yet in terms of the big numbers of jobs and all of the things that you're building.
+But if you're building in the United States of America, there's no charge, even though you're building and you're not producing yet in terms of the big numbers of jobs and all of the things that you're building.

-Uh if you're building, there will be no charge.
+If you're building, there will be no charge.

 So I just want everyone to know that.

-And I didn't even tell you that inside we discussed the concept, but I didn't.
+And I didn't even tell you that inside.

 So it's a big factor.